jvachier/jvachier.github.io/index.md

 # Jeremy Vachier

-**Theoretical Physicist | Senior Data Scientist**
+### Theoretical Physicist | Associate Director Data Science / Senior Data Scientist

 ## About

-I'm an Associate Director of Data Science at AstraZeneca Sweden, where I build production machine learning systems for pharmaceutical manufacturing.
+I am an Associate Director of Data Science at AstraZeneca Sweden, where I build production machine learning systems for pharmaceutical manufacturing.
 I hold a PhD in Theoretical Physics from the Max Planck Institute and completed postdoctoral research at NORDITA Stockholm.

 ## Current Focus